Hammerspoon/hammerspoon/README.md

 At this interactive prompt, type `help` for instructions on using the built-in documentation system.

+**NOTE:** `hydra-cli` is guaranteed to be compatible with Hydra 1.x (and will most likely remain compatible with all future versions of Hydra).
+So you can upgrade `hydra-cli` mostly independently of the Hydra version you're using.

 ### Screenshots

 Some brief examples of [my own config](https://github.com/sdegutis/dotfiles/blob/osx/home/.hydra/init.lua):